tauri-apps/tauri/README.md

 We recommend you read this article to understand better how we run our pipelines: https://www.jacobbolda.com/setting-up-ci-and-cd-for-tauri/

 ## Organization
 Tauri aims to be a sustainable collective based on principles that guide [sustainable free and open software communities](https://sfosc.org).
-You can get involved in many ways.

-This has been done with our best attempt at due diligence and in respect of the original authors.
-Thankyou - this project would never have been possible without your amazing contribution to open-source and we are honoured to carry the torch further.
-Of special note:
-- [zserge](https://github.com/zserge) for the original webview approach and go bindings
-- [Burtonago](https://github.com/burtonageo) for the Cargo Bundle prototype
+To this end it has become a Programme within the [Commons Conservancy](https://commonsconservancy.org/), and you can contribute financially via [Open Collective](https://opencollective.com/tauri).

 ## Contributing
 Please make sure to read the [Contributing Guide](./.github/CONTRIBUTING.md)